You’re looking to see how to survive on a teacher’s salary. Yes…you can survive on a teacher’s salary…it’s all about strategy and perspective.

 12. Say Goodbye to Keeping Up with the Joneses.

 There’s no need to go broke trying to impress anyone.
+A positive money mindset is a must if teachers want to feel in control of their finances.

 And guess what?
 Usually, the Joneses are broke or living no better than anyone else.